Interesting facts about Kharkov

 Nowadays, the city retains its role as a communications center of Ukraine.
 Also, it is the largest railway junction of the country.

 Kharkov places of interest

-Tanks Mark V (English tank of the First World War) and T-34 (Soviet tank of the Second World War), and three guns can be found on open area of the museum.
+Tanks Mark V (English tank of the First World War) and T-34 (Soviet tank of the Second World War), and three guns can be found on an open area near the museum.
 Universitetskaya Street, 5.
 Opening hours: 10:00-17:00, day off - Monday.

 Among the other museums are:

 - The museum of Southern railway history (Kotlova Street, 83a);